Let’s get started by having a conversation

 I varied the colour of the top that I wore so it felt like a new outfit each time and for the record I only wore a different outfit for the others as it was a bit cold for a linen suit for a Yorkshire October.

 Buying something new can still work on a budget but heading straight to shops will almost certainly destroy all your hard work.
-Buying clothing you don’t need, just for the sake of keeping up with appearances, can contribute to lifestyle creep, and many of us are guilty of it.
-For more on lifestyle creep and how to avoid it, check our Caroline’s blog and useful advice on the topic.
+Buying clothing you don't need, just for the sake of keeping up with appearances, can contribute to lifestyle creep, and many of us are guilty of it.
+For more on lifestyle creep and how to avoid it, check Caroline's blog and useful advice on the topic.

 I am a big fan of "something old" but not necessarily mine.
 The likes of new sites like Vinted (see I am not a total luddite) are a godsend if you are on a budget.
 You get the "new" outfit you were hoping for at a very reasonable price and the knowledge that you are saving the planet by reusing something that someone else would have thrown away.
 The last two outfits I wore to a wedding have both come from Vinted both still had there tags and were under £10 each.
 I don't think I have ever had as many compliments so don't knock it, until you have tried it.